Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_github_python/github_python_connector.md

 ### Granting privileges to the application

-Alo the script will grant the application required privileges.
+Also the script will grant the application required privileges.
 The application requires the following privileges:
 - usage on external access integration you created in previous step
 - usage on database and schema of the secrets
 - read on the secret itself